marcin-sudol/recipe-book/README.md

 # Recipes

-_Application written to learn vanilla javascript._
+_Application written to learn javascript.
+Only HTML, SCSS and vanilla java script_

 ### Application features